alvarezp/getbymail/README.md

 Working
 =======

-It reads the subject of the message and search for two parameters, the first is the command and the second is the URL.
+It reads the subject of the message and searches for two parameters, the first is the command and the second is the URL.

 Commands
 --------